zeek/zeek/doc/quickstart/index.rst

 Bro will output log files into the working directory.

-.. note:: The :doc:`FAQ <faq>` entries about capturing as an unprivileged user and checksum offloading are particularly relevant at this point.
+.. note:: The FAQ_ entries about
+   capturing as an unprivileged user and checksum offloading are particularly relevant at this point.

 To use the site-specific ``local.bro`` script, just add it to the
 command-line: